 Chair: Tom Kucera

-The Zoning and Land Use Committee was created to promote land uses that are protective of the water quality in Crystal Lake.
-The committee works with CLWA members, local governments and others to promote voluntary activities and regulations that protect the lake from silt, phosphorus, nitrates, road salt, harmful bacteria and such substances that could reduce water quality.
+The Zoning and Land Use Committee promotes land uses in the watershed that are protective of the water quality in Crystal Lake.
+The committee works with property owners, local governments and others to promote voluntary activities and regulations that protect shoreline and watershed health.
 The Committee has also been instrumental in writing a Watershed Management Plan for the Betsie River/Crystal Lake Watershed, completed in 2016.